jk12web/jk12web.github.io/student.md

 layout: about
 image: /assets/img/blog/hydejack-9.jpg
 description: >
-  List of present and past students
+  A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
 hide_description: true
 redirect_from:
   - /download/
 ---

-# Students
+# About

 <!--author-->

-## Graduate Students
+## Hydejack

 A boutique Jekyll theme for hackers, nerds, and academics.
 {:.lead}